munificent/craftinginterpreters/book/types-of-values.md

 Just showing the immediate line where the error occurred doesn't provide much context.
 Better would be a full stack trace.
-But we don't even have functions to call yet, so there is no callstack to trace.
+But we don't even have functions to call yet, so there is no call stack to trace.

 </aside>